 A feature central to people's resilience is food security.
 Partly resulting from the pandemic, Berkshire County now has 18 food pantries, eight brown bag programs, six hot meal sites, a mobile food pantry that visits 10 sites, and another mobile pantry that visits three.
-Prior to the pandemic, Be Well Berkshires/Mass in Motion, as part of a two-year Community Food Assessment (CFA), found 12% of the adult population - close to 16,000 adults - regularly struggled to have enough food for themselves and their families.
+Prior to the pandemic, Be Well Berkshires/Mass in Motion, as part of a two-year Community Food Assessment (CFA), found 12% of the adult population - close to 16,000 adults - regularly struggling to have enough food for themselves and their families.
 The pandemic exacerbated the problem and brought new individuals into the fold, increasing the food insecurity rate for adults from 12% to 13.9% and from 12.3% to 19.7% for children.
-Currently 7,843 Berkshire County households access SNAP, but another 29% of households who are food insecure cannot receive SNAP because they earn above the income threshold, while another 3% are income-eligible, but lack knowledge about the program.
+Currently 7,843 Berkshire County households access the Supplemental Nutrition Assistance Program (SNAP), but the assessment estimates another 29% of households in the county who are food insecure are prevented from receiving the benefit because they earn above the income threshold.
+Another 3% are income-eligible, but simply not receiving SNAP or WIC because of lack of knowledge of its availability to them.